ibelar/atk4-wp/readme.md

 Composer will download and install the Agile Toolkit framework within the atk4-wp/vendor directory.

-#How to add WordPress component to your plugin usging this interface.
+#How to add WordPress component to your plugin.

 WordPress components are added to your plugin via configuration file, each component having it's own configuration: